Hantavirus Renal Disease

 Virus Structure

 Hantaviruses belong to the Bunyaviridae family.
 They are single-stranded, negative-sense RNA viruses with a segmented genome.
-The virus comprises three segments: Small (S), Medium (M), and Large (L), encoding for different proteins essential for viral replication and assembly.
+The virus comprises three segments: Small (S), Medium (M), and Large (L), encoding for different proteins essential for replication and assembly.

 Impact on Blood

 Once hantavirus enters the bloodstream, it infects endothelial cells lining the blood vessels.
-This infection leads to increased vascular permeability, causing fluids to leak from the bloodstream into surrounding tissues.
+This leads to increased vascular permeability, causing fluids to leak from the bloodstream into surrounding tissues.
 The leakage results in low blood pressure, decreased blood volume, and impaired organ function.

 Nerve Supply Involvement